-The licensee or designate will receive parental requests to place children on a waiting list via phone call or email
+The licensee or designate will receive parental requests to place children on a waiting list via email only.

 Placing a child on the Waiting List

 - The licensee or designate will place a child on the waiting list in chronological order, based on the date and time that the request was received. - Once a child has been placed on the waiting list, the licensee or designate will inform parents approximately of their child's position on the list.